 Current MOBIUZ gaming monitors include the EX2710 and EX2510, or 27” and 25” respectively.
 For view-changing curved displays, look at the EX3415R and EX3501R.
-With every MOBIUZ screen you get up to 144Hz with 1ms MPRT and FreeSync Premium for super responsive gameplay and sharp visuals on IPS panels that let colors come to life from wide viewing angles.
-Get close to the action and see every detail, helped along by real HDR.
-For gaming audio, MOBIUZ delivers the power of treVolo sound with a 2.1-channel, twin speaker and subwoofer design.
+With every MOBIUZ screen you get up to 144Hz with 1ms MPRT and FreeSync Premium for super responsive gameplay and sharp visuals.
+All on IPS panels that let colors come to life from wide angles as you get close to the action and see every detail, helped along by real HDR.
+To deliver superb gaming audio, MOBIUZ offers the power of treVolo sound with a 2.1-channel, twin speaker and subwoofer design.

 MOBIUZ monitors meet the demands of gamers that want fast and accurate response with a high degree of visual fidelity.
-Check out the MOBIUZ lineup.
+Check out the MOBIUZ lineup now.